-This tutorial is primarily intended to support actual, physical lectures.
-For self-study by B.Sc. and M.Sc. students and practicing novice software engineers we recommend to use this tutorial in connection with its "origin" [49].
-For self-study by Ph.D. students and graduated computer scientist we recommend going directly to the source: [49].
+This primer is primarily intended to support actual, physical lectures.
+For self-study by B.Sc. and M.Sc. students and practicing novice software engineers we recommend to use this primer in connection with its "origin" [48].
+For self-study by Ph.D. students and graduated computer scientist we recommend going directly to the source: [48].